BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 Injection of repeated doses of local anesthetics may cause significant increases in plasma levels with each repeated dose due to slow accumulation of the drug or its metabolites, or to slow metabolic degradation.
 Tolerance to elevated blood levels varies with the status of the patient.
 Debilitated, elderly patients and acutely ill patients should be given reduced doses commensurate with their age and physical status.
 Local anesthetics should also be used with caution in patients with hypotension or heartblock.

 Careful and constant monitoring of cardiovascular and respiratory (adequacy of ventilation) vital signs and the patient's state of consciousness should be performed after each local anesthetic injection.
-It should be kept in mind at such times that restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, twitching, depression, or drowsiness may be early warning signs of central nervous system toxicity.
+It should be kept in mind at such times that restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, twitching, depression, or drowsiness may be early warning signs of CNS toxicity.

 Local anesthetic solutions containing a vasoconstrictor should be used cautiously and in carefully restricted quantities in areas of the body supplied by end arteries or having otherwise compromised blood supply such as digits, nose, external ear, or penis.
 Patients with hypertensive vascular disease may exhibit exaggerated vasoconstrictor response.
 Ischemic injury or necrosis may result.